About

 Connor Stone, in a nutshell.

-I am a Postdoctoral Fellow at the Université de Montréal with an NSERC Postdoctoral Fellowship and a CITA National Fellowship.
-My work focuses on intrinsic statistical properties of galaxy populations, astronomical image processing, and strong gravitational lensing.
-In my previous work I developed a Bayesian technique to measure the intrinsic diversity in galaxy populations.
-I also developed a code called AutoProf which extracts non-parametric brightness profiles for galaxies.
+Previously I was a Postdoctoral Fellow at the Université de Montréal with an NSERC Postdoctoral Fellowship and a CITA National Fellowship.
+My work focused on astrostatistics, astronomical image processing, and strong gravitational lensing.
+In my PhD at Queen’s University I developed a Bayesian technique to measure the intrinsic diversity in galaxy populations.

 In my infinite spare time I like to do astrophotography, science outreach, hiking, D&D, and travel the world.
 I have some examples of my astrophotography and outreach activities on this site.
-And of course all of these activities are more fun with my wife!
+My latest major project is raising my son Orion, with my wife Jessica.